Table of Contents

 Inviting Nature

 In the wilds of outside, wood chips and shavings invite nature like toadstools, worms, and insects–and the things that eat them.
 They also serve as mulch for classroom gardens and flowerbeds.
-This is great because it’s an invitation to all kinds of STEM play, exploration, and discussion.
+This is great because it invites all kinds of STEM play, exploration, and discussion.

-I hope this post inspires you to dig into wood chips as a viable loose part for your play space and would love to see your questions, insights, experiences, and photos in the comment section.
+I hope this post inspires you to dig into wood chips as a viable loose part for your play space.
+I would love to see your questions, insights, experiences, and photos in the comment section.

 Contribute content to Playvolution HQ